Fayetteville, Arkansas Weather

 - What is the coldest month in Fayetteville?

-- January brings the coldest temperatures, averaging about 37°F.
+- January is Fayetteville's coldest month, averaging about 37°F.

 - When can I start a vegetable garden in Fayetteville?